varnish/Varnish-Book/varnish_sysadmin.rst

    Varnishtest can be used to design specific feature-tests for Varnish, and is used mainly for regression tests.
-It's included in the above list for sake of completion and is mainly used during development.
+It's included in the above list for sake of completeness and is mainly used during development.

    All the other tools operate exclusively on the shared memory log, or shmlog as it's called in the context of Varnish.
 They all take similar